gabimor/keyboardninja/README.md

 add shortcut

+- pinning each keyboard shortcut one at a time allows you to slowly cover shortcut ground on your tool and keep track of what you know
 - when logged in, you get points for adding shortcuts and for getting pinned and show on the leaderboead
 - these shortcuts are waiting to be approved, 5 votes will approve them
 - Ctrl, Alt then Shift